mesonbuild/meson/docs/markdown/Reference-manual.md

   void add_project_link_arguments(*arg1*, *arg2*, ...)
 ```

 Like `add_project_arguments` but the arguments are passed to the linker.
+Any argument added here **does** apply to both native and cross links.

 ### add_test_setup()